As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 Greenwich Hiking Trails

 Open from dawn to dusk, the Greenwich Audubon Center features over seven miles of trails within its 295-mile reserve.
-With trails for all levels, you can set off for a serious hike or plan a less intense walk for all the family.
+With trails for all levels, you can set off for a serious hike or plan a less intense walk for a family friendly fall activity.

 You can also head to Babcock Preserve to trek through the forests or traverse the trails on horseback.